Hoops (album)

 Hoops is the second studio album by Australian alternative rock group, The Rubens, which was released on 7 August 2015 and reached number 2 on the ARIA Albums Chart.
 It was produced by David Kahne and mixed by Michael Brauer, except for the title track, "Hoops", which was produced and mixed by Eric J.

 At the J Awards of 2015, the album was nominated for Australian Album of the Year.

 A deluxe edition was released in November 2016, including the Acoustic Hoops EP.

+The album was released in 2025 to celebrate the album's 10th anniversary.

 Reception

 Jessica Thomas of Renowned for Sound gave the album 4.5 out of 5, saying; "A major theme for this record is negative feelings that are inspired by draining relationships and these songs give Hoops an edge, they're dealing with the nitty gritty in such an appealing way.
 Tracks like "Hoops", "Switchblade", "Bitter End", "Cut Me Loose", "Battles" and "Hold Me Back" all deal with some quite serious subjects, with all of them stemming back to being hurt by someone (or something) that you once loved."
 She added "Overall The Rubens Hoops is a finely crafted vessel that takes us on a journey through the often-dark tunnel of life and keeps you dancing the whole way until you reach the light."

 Cara Oliveri of The Music gave the album 4 out of 5, saying; "After two years on the road, the [band] have bottled their boozy late nights and one-night stand tales into a soul-sodden rock album.
 Crammed with gritty guitars, foot-stomping rhythms and Sam Margin's signature bluesy vocals that ooze country town swag, The Rubens have pulled off an epic round two of rock'n'roll tunes." she concluded his review with "Full of rock belters and woozy nuggets, The Rubens' second album won't disappoint."